dladowitz/dox_assignment/README.md

 Story Title: As a reader I would like to search the blog so that I can find articles which interest me.

-Description: Provide a front-end UI where searches can be peformed.
+Description: Provide a front-end UI where searches can be performed.
 Using MySQL `like` is perfectly fine.
 Results should be shown on the page without a full page reload.
 Use an AJAX request to add the search results to the page.
-Results should be paginted with 5 articles per page.
+Results should be paginated with 5 articles per page.
 Pagination should also happen without a full page refresh.
 Search against article body and title.
 ```